fusioncharts/blazor-fusioncharts/BlazorFusionCharts/BlazorFusionCharts/README.md

 5. At the Name field add the name of the package source as 'myget.org' and at the Source field paste the myGet package link.
 6. Click on Update and then click on OK.
 7. Under Tools click on NuGet Package Manager and select Manage NuGet Packages for Solution.
 Now change the project source to myget.org in the top-right.
-8. Move to Browse tab of the same window , enter the credentials when prompted and install the package BlazorApp1.
+8. Move to Browse tab of the same window , enter the credentials when prompted and install the package BlazorFusionCharts.

 ## Quick Start